News Page

 at "Chernoble" Ridge

-IBM's sales training was comprised of several weeks of self study in the branch office while you are working, and then you would go to (at that time) Atlanta, Georgia (actually Chamblee, GA) for two or three weeks (no coming home on the weekends) for intense classroom and role playing training.
+IBM's sales training was comprised of several weeks of self study in the branch office while you are working, and then you would go to a training center in Atlanta, Georgia (actually Chamblee, GA) for two or three weeks (no coming home on the weekends) for intense classroom and role playing training.
 Then you'd go back to the branch for more self study, then back to Atlanta for another two or three week class.
 That to most of year, and you attended three or four classes in Atlanta.

 The first thing you did on the first day of class in Atlanta was take a test on the material you had been studying in the branch.
 If you failed the test, they sent you back to the branch (very, very bad).